eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 The struct Msg is the actual data structure that shapes the data used to build the Topics.
 As already mentioned, a topic is an association between a data type and a string name.
-The topic name is not defined in the IDL file but is defined by the application business logic at runtime.
+The topic name is not defined in the IDL file but is instead defined by the application business logic at runtime.

 In our case, the data type ``Msg`` contains two fields: ``userID`` and